-Ready to start developing your own sales enablement strategy but not sure where to start?
+Ready to start developing your own strategy but not sure where to start?
 No sweat.
-Sales enablement is a multifaceted process, but when broken down into a few simple strategies, sales enablement is eminently achievable for any business setup.
+Sales enablement is a multifaceted process, but when broken down into a few simple strategies, it is eminently achievable for any business setup.

-So, without further ado, here are some top sales enablement strategies to get you started.
+So, without further ado, here are some top enablement strategies to get you started.

 One of the most fundamental, basic principles for sales enablement is the audience.
 It’s essential that you identify and home in on your niche target market.
 After all, for any marketing or sales correspondence to be well received, it needs to speak to the people at the receiving end, right?

 So, before anything else, every sales enablement team should start with robust consumer research.
 Identify who you are marketing and selling to and ensure that the relevant marketing and sales teams in your organization are privy to this information.
 That’s the first step towards real alignment.

 Once your target audience has been clearly identified, it’s time to start creating sales content and collateral that will speak directly to their needs, wants, desires, and pain-points.
 Get your marketing team to create a database of audience-optimized content and then get them to share this content with your organization’s sales department.

 Instead of just handing over a bunch of resources, set aside some time for your marketing team to offer any necessary training to your sales staff.
 Your sales teams will need to know where to find the relevant content, and how to implement and distribute it effectively with customers and stakeholders on the ground.